run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 ## Test via Command-line interface

-* Run: `runai login` (in OpenShift enviroments use `oc login` rather than `runai login`)
+* Run: `runai login` (in OpenShift environments use `oc` login` rather than `runai login`)
 * You will be prompted for a username and password.
 In a single sign-on flow, you will be asked to copy a link to a browser, log in and return a code.
 * Once login is successful, submit a Job.
-* If the Job was submitted with a Project for which you have no access, your access will be denied.
+* If the Job was submitted with a Project to which you have no access, your access will be denied.
-* If the Job was submitted with a Project for which you have access, your access will be granted.
+* If the Job was submitted with a Project to which you have access, your access will be granted.

 You can also submit a Job from the Run:ai User interface and verify that the new job shows on the job list with your user name.